-- Ohio has a law that provides physicians who reports drug use in certain industries enjoy immunity from civil claims by the donor.
+- Ohio has a law that provides physicians who report drug use in certain industries enjoys immunity from civil claims by the donor.

-Other Ohio drug testing drug testing issues at a glance:
+Other Ohio drug testing issues at a glance:

-Companies in Ohio are not required to participate with the new drug-free safety program (dfsp) guidelines from the Ohio bureau of workers’ compensation. companies not participating in the program may conduct random testing at whatever frequency it deems appropriate and also conduct on-site testing or test oral fluid or hair samples.
+Companies in Ohio are not required to participate in the new drug-free safety program (DFSP) guidelines from the Ohio Bureau of Workers’ Compensation.
+Companies not participating in the program may conduct random testing at whatever frequency it deems appropriate and also conduct on-site testing or test oral fluid or hair samples.

-- reasonable suspicion of alcohol and/or other drug testing as appropriate;
+- Reasonable suspicion of alcohol and/or another drug testing as appropriate;

 You do not have to conduct a post-accident test if all of the following circumstances exist:

-- the accident is considered normal in relationship to the job functions of the injured employee.
+- The accident is considered normal in relation to the job functions of the injured employee.

-Drug testing with the Ohio conduct urine drug testing as a SAMHSA certified laboratory with medical review office (MRO) review and verification of non-negative or positive drug test results. testing is typically the five panel: thc (marijuana), cocaine (crack), amphetamine/methamphetamine (ecstasy), opiates (morphine) and pcp – phencyclidine.
-Additional testing is authorized including those acknowledged as drugs of abuse in the company’s local communities. these include prescription medications such as oxycodone (expanded opiates test), barbiturates, benzodiazepines, methadone and propoxyphene.
+Employers drug testing in Ohio conducts urine drug testing at a SAMHSA certified laboratory with a medical review office (MRO) that includes review and verification of non-negative or positive drug test results.
+Testing is typically the five-panel: THC (marijuana), cocaine (crack), amphetamine/methamphetamine (ecstasy), opiates (morphine), and PCP – phencyclidine.
+Additional testing is authorized including those acknowledged as drugs of abuse in the company’s local communities.
+These include prescription medications such as oxycodone (expanded opiates test), barbiturates, benzodiazepines, methadone, and propoxyphene.

-drug testing centers in ohio offer urine drug testing, hair drug testing, oral fluid drug testing, probation drug testing, and court ordered drug testing and alcohol testing including ETQ.
+Drug testing centers in Ohio offer urine drug testing, hair drug testing, oral fluid drug testing, probation drug testing, court-ordered drug testing, and alcohol testing including ETG.
 One phone call gets you in for a test the next day or in some cases the same day.